+B 3.7 Standards for pigs' outdoor access

+Standards Guidance

-Standards Guidance 3.7.2 Rooting and dunging area provision The outdoor area for pigs must allow your pigs to dung and root.
+GB 3.7.1 Rooting and dunging area provision The outdoor area for pigs must allow your pigs to dung and root.
 For the purposes of rooting different substrates can be used.
 (EC) 889/2008 Art.
 11(6) Pigs must be able to root and dung even when they are housed.
 Any outdoor area must provide enough material for all pigs to use whenever they want.
 Suitable rooting substrates include straw or green fodder (hay, grass, silage, alfalfa, etc.), wood shavings etc. Suitable substrate must allow the pigs to root using their snout and it must be regularly renewed, as pigs will normally lose interest in rooting material that is soiled with faeces.
 Frequent replacement with novel materials (e.g. that include fresh loose grains/seeds) will encourage greater rooting.
 Manipulation and exploration of enrichment material with the mouth and snout is a good indicator that your substrate provision is suitable.
 Your inspector may use the 'enrichment use' measure to determine whether you meet this standard.
 For more information on providing enrichment see the Agriculture and Horticulture Development Board (AHDB) Pork website.

-SA GB 3.8 Housing livestock
+GB 3.8 Housing livestock